-Tinnitus Sufferers Survey of Experience
+Tinnitus Sufferers Online Support Survey

 If you have ringing in the ears, known as tinnitus, you may find it helpful to review the questions in the survey below.
 In the process, you may become enlightened to a clue that may be causing your tinnitus.

-Although this may not be true for all doctors, I have found a pattern among those recommended to me.
+Although this may not be true for all doctors, I have found a pattern among those who were recommended to me.
 I find this is not beneficial to patients suffering from ringing in the ears.

 My tinnitus started in 2005 and at first I could not deal with it.
 I thought to myself "How can I go on with this constant ringing?"

 When I first realized that I no longer had any quiet times, it freaked me out and I couldn't imagine how I could live with it.

 After a year or so it had become second nature for me, and I was able to deal with it.
 I simply got used to hearing a continuous ring as I go about my everyday affairs.
 I almost can ignore it.

 I know this isn't the case for everyone, but I guess I had handled it well.
 I expect I will have it the rest of my life.

 I think it probably made me even more creative because I keep myself occupied mentally in order to ignore the tinnitus.
 I do a lot of writing.
 I find that deep concentration helps keep my mind off the constant ringing.